LinuxBeaver/LinuxBeaver/README.md

 ## In GIMP 3
 In GIMP 3 (what I use) just type text, press escape  and apply the filter (thats it! a lot less work) The reason we press escape key is so we can escape the text editing and access the search menu to search for a plugin of mine.
 Text layers in GIMP 3 are capable of real time updates due to NDE.

-Both GIMP 2.10 and GIMP 3 share a common theme where white text allows the plugin to recolor the text to anything
+Both GIMP 2.10 and GIMP 3 share a common theme where white text allows some plugins to recolor the text to anything

 ![image](https://github.com/LinuxBeaver/LinuxBeaver/assets/78667207/2fe6a8ed-e903-432d-ac7c-872200b3eeb8)